 Benefits of Tongue Tie and Lip Tie Laser Surgery with a Soft Tissue Laser

-As an accredited laser dentistry surgeon, Dr. Rubin utilizes a state-of-the-art soft tissue laser in this highly precise procedure which essentially vaporizes the affected tissue rather than cutting the frenulum with a steel scalpel.
+As accredited laser dentistry surgeons, Dr. Paul Rubin and Dr. David Sentelle utilize a state-of-the-art soft tissue laser in this highly precise procedure which essentially vaporizes the affected tissue rather than cutting the frenulum with a steel scalpel.
 During the quick, in-office laser frenectomy, the area around the frenulum will be numbed with an analgesic gel, and the specialized laser will be used to make a tiny incision, thereby releasing the tension.

 The laser sterilizes the area (which results in less risk of infection) and stimulates healing through bio-regeneration.
 Laser energy seals the blood vessels so there is very little or no bleeding.
 The entire tongue tie/lip tie laser surgery procedure typically takes only a few minutes.

 Other benefits of laser surgery for tongue tie/lip tie include:

 - No general anesthetic needed